 Hand numbness or a continuous tingling feeling in your hand is another very prominent sign of folate deficiency that we usually ignore most of the time.

 Not only hand, but the numbness can also be felt at feet and other extremities of our body.

-The deficiency of folic acid can turn your hair grey in no time and if the condition worsens, the situation becomes irreversible as well.
+The deficiency of folic acid can turn your hair grey in no time, and if the condition worsens, the situation becomes irreversible as well.

-11. Tinnitus and Palpitation
+10. Tinnitus and Palpitation

 Sources of Folic Acid

-Folic Acid or Folate belongs to the essential Vitamin B family and it is categorized as Vitamin B9 in the list of body minerals.
-Folic Acid takes part in developing new cells and provides nurturing nutrients to Red Blood Corpuscles.
+Folic Acid or Folate belongs to the essential Vitamin B family, and it is categorized as Vitamin B9 in the list of body minerals.
+Folic acid takes part in developing new cells and provides nurturing nutrients to Red Blood Corpuscles.

-The source of folic acid is quite common and we do not need to search for it and spend anything extra.
+The source of folic acid is quite common, and we do not need to search for it and spend anything extra.

-If you are not the biggest fan of the green vegetables, there are other resources from where you can consume folic acid; however, those options might not be ideal.
+If you are not the biggest fan of green vegetables, there are other resources from where you can consume folic acid; however, those options might not be ideal.

 While we restrict the functions of vitamins to our beauty standards, it does more than we can ever think of.